All in One View

 Collecting Information

-Hugh starts by doing research some background reasearch about the two clusters he uses.
+Hugh starts by doing some background research about the two clusters he uses.

 LANCER is a cluster based in Wales.
 Its documentation has some dedicated information on sustainability including a GHG analysis of the cluster.
 This includes an embodied emissions analysis as well as total power usage.
 Most usefully Hugh finds that the cluster provides a tool for users to estimate the carbon emissions of their workloads.
 This tool has been tested and calibrated for the cluster so should be fairly accurate.